mongodb-js/devtools-docker-test-envs/README.tmpl.md

 docker-compose -f <directory>/docker-compose.yaml
 ```

-to start the testing environment in that folder.
+to start the testing environment defined in that directory.

 ie.